Zitrax/nose-dep/README.md

 Finally there is prioritization support.
 Each test can be given an integer priority and the tests will run in order from lowest to highest.
-Dependencies take precedence of course so in total the ordering will be:
+Dependencies take precedence so in total the ordering will be:

-1. All tests that are not part of any dependency chain ordered first by priority then by name.
+1. All tests with a priority lower or equal to the default that are not part of any dependency chain ordered first by priority then by name.
 2. Priority groups in order, while each priority group is internally ordered the same as point 1.
+3. All tests with priority higher than the default that are not part of any dependency chain ordered first by priority then by name.

 Default priority if not specified is 50.